greglook/merkle-db/DESIGN.md

 blocks of old data (aging).

 In order to support this pattern, the record keys must be monotonically increasing.
-This way, new batches of data can be written as a new tablet, whose record keys are all greater than any keys already in the table.
-The new tablet is appended to the sequence of tablets and a new data tree is built to incorporate it.
+This way, new batches of data can be written as a new partition, whose record keys are all greater than any keys already in the table.
+The new partition is appended to the sequence of partitions and a new data tree is built to incorporate it.

 For reads from time-series data, it is desirable to find out only "new" information to enable incremental processing.
-Because tablets are immutable and shared broadly, a simple hash id comparison can be used to detect tablets added or changed between two versions.
-The fact that tablets don't overlap makes it safe for consumers to assume all new tablets are new data.
+Because partitions are immutable and shared broadly, a simple hash id comparison can be used to detect partitions added or changed between two versions.
+The fact that partitions don't overlap makes it safe for consumers to assume all new partitions are new data.

 ### Logical Record Versions